Ayub Ommaya: Biomechanics of traumatic brain injury

 Ommaya's centripetal theory identified that the effects of TBI always begin at the surface of the brain in mild injury and extend inward to affect the diencephalic-mesencephalic core in more severe injury.
 His work showed that both translational and rotational acceleration produce focal lesions but that only rotational acceleration produced diffuse axonal injury.
 When damage is found in the rostral brainstem it is also associated with diffuse hemispheric damage.
 Prior to his work it was believed that the mechanism of concussion was linked to primary brainstem injury.
 However, the brainstem and mesencephalon are the last structure to be affected in severe injury, and rotational rather than translational forces produce concussion.
 Contact phenomena contribute to the development of focal lesions, e.g. frontal and temporal lesions due to contact with the sphenoid bone.
 Magnetic resonance imaging (MRI) studies have supported these theories.
 They have confirmed that the distribution of lesions follows a centripetal pattern that follows injury severity identified by the Glasgow Coma Score.

 Ommaya reservoir

-Ommaya first reported the Ommaya reservoir in 1963.
+Ommaya invented the Ommaya reservoir in 1963.
 The reservoir is a subcutaneous implant for repeated intrathecal injections, to treat hydrocephalus and malignant tumors.
 The reservoir was the first medical port to use silicone, which is biologically inert and self-sealing.
 The Ommaya reservoir allows delivery of intermittent bolus injections for chemotherapy to the tumor bed.
 Agents are injected percutaneously into the reservoir and delivered to the tumor by compression of the reservoir.